-Patterson Clark has been harvesting D.C.'s exotic invasive vegetation for nine years, exploring its potential for use as art.
+Patterson Clark has been harvesting D.C.'s exotic invasive vegetation for ten years, exploring its potential for use as art.

 M.F.A., California Institute of the Arts

 B.A., biology and art, Hendrix College